Canardoux/flutter_sound/README.md

 ## Example (Demo App)

+Flutter Sound comes with two Demo/Examples :
-Our [Demo App](https://github.com/dooboolab/flutter_sound/blob/master/example/lib/main.dart) is a small demonstration of what we can do with Flutter Sound.
+- [Demo1 app](example/README.md) is a small demonstration of what we can do with Flutter Sound.
-This Demo App is a kind of exerciser which try to implement the major Flutter Sound features
+This Demo App is a kind of exerciser which try to implement the major Flutter Sound features.
+This Demo does not use the Flutter Sound UI Widgets
+- [Demo2 app](example/README.md) is an example of what can be done using the Flutter Sound UI Widgets

 ## License

 - Flutter Sound V5.x is released with a *copyleft* clause, the [GPL-V3 license](LICENSE).
-This means that if your App uses part of Flutter Sound V5.x, your App must be published under the GPL license, too. license too.
+This means that if your App uses part of Flutter Sound V5.x, your App must be published under the GPL license, too.
 - Flutter Sound V4.x is released with a *copyleft* clause, the LGPL-V3 license.
 This means that if your App uses part of Flutter Sound V4.x, your App must be published under the LGPL license too.

 ## Contributions